SteveKennyUK/the-anvil-metal-pub/TESTING.md

 ---
 ## Browser Compatibility
+[Autoprefixer](https://autoprefixer.github.io/) was used to add vendor browser prefixes.
+Manual testing was also carried out.

 The site was tested on a ASUS Zenbook desktop, Samsung Galaxy mobile and iPhone 11 using various browsers.
 - **Chrome** The site was developed using Chrome so works well.
 See [desktop screenshot](https://github.com/SteveKennyUK/the-anvil-metal-pub/blob/master/assets/images/testing/chrome-desktop.JPG).
 Mobile view was good in portrait and landscape.